JimmyDqv/gitlab-runners-on-aws/README.md

 ## Lambda Shell Runner

 The LambdaShellRunner folder contain a Lambda function that will run a [shell executor](https://docs.gitlab.com/runner/executors/shell.html).
 The Docker image has the AWS CLI v2 installed.
+Don't forget to update the REGISTRATION_TOKEN in start.sh file to your own token.

 ## Limitations